JacopoSciampi/jeko-store/README.md

 ___
 ## No cache request

-If the `noCacheRegExp` flag is not useful in your situation, you can always set each request to don't be cached:
+If the `noCacheRegExp` flag is not useful in your situation, you can always set the `noCache` programmatically:

 ```typescript
 const headers = new HttpHeaders().set('x_no_cache', 'true');